garrandall/popular-music-data/tracks/ooohhhwee-master-p-weebie.md

 For a fact gotchu dancin 'til you hurtin your thighs Now won'tcha tune it up and wobble wit it
 Act a fool and wobble wit it
-Won'tcha make it hustle, ooh baby don't pull a muscle Gotcha workin on the wall 'til you run outta breath
+Won'tcha make it hustle, oh baby don't pull a muscle Gotcha workin on the wall 'til you run outta breath
 No Limit like I told ya so y'all give us respect
 Now you could shake it like a dog, break my fuckin balls